wesleydeal/wesleydeal.github.io/content/now.md

 **Hiking** has really grown on me in the last 6 months.
 I frequent [Pine Mountain](https://www.cityofcartersville.org/pinemountain/page/pine-mountain-trail-map) in Cartersville, GA because it's a decent length, steep trail with beautiful views and a scenic summit.
 There are connecting trails going to and beyond Cooper's Furnace, prefect on days that I have time and energy to spare.

-**Building this website** is aimed at holding me accountable to define and follow through on my goals.
-In addition to developing new technical skills, I'd like to get better at expressing myself and hone my writing.
+**Building this website** will hold me accountable to define and follow through on my goals.
+In addition to developing new technical skills, I'd like to get better at expressing myself and hone my writing skills.

-## Improving my skillset
+## Learning cloud architectures
 I recently got a CompTIA Security+ certification.
-I found the material easy to grasp, and have been evaluating my next step.
+I found the material easy to grasp, and have been evaluating what I should learn next for my career.
 Here's what I'm thinking:

-I have never been a big proponent or user of "the cloud" as a whole and its spawned concepts:
-Infrastructure as Code, microservice architecture, DevOps.
+I have avoided "the cloud" and its spawned concepts of Infrastructure as Code, microservice architecture, and DevOps.
 I've operated under the assumption that old fashioned on-premises monolithic infrastructure is usually cheaper and comes with less surprises, and so far the conservative approach has worked out well.
-But time and tide wait for no man, and it is clear that most IT administration roles require expertise in cloud architecture.
+But time and tide wait for no man, and it is clear that the architecture and tooling of the cloud are the future, regardless of what hardware they're running on.

 I'm exploring my options in terms of relevant projects and certifications but here's what the shortlist looks like now: